April 2024 update

 Monitoring efforts in the area will continue.
 If it is determined that a sustainable diversion limit is needed, it will be developed with consideration of methods being used elsewhere in Minnesota.

-The DNR will continue to work with existing permittees and new applicants to minimize impact of new high-capacity wells from the Straight River and to implement additional conservation efforts.
+The DNR will continue to work with existing permittees and new applicants to minimize the impact of new high-capacity wells from the Straight River and to implement additional conservation efforts.

 The DNR wants individuals, communities, and businesses to be able to continue using groundwater in a way that complies with the sustainability standard as described in Minn.
 Statute 103G.287, Subd.
 5.

-Aquifers, ecosystems and surface waters
+- Aquifers, ecosystems and surface waters

 -